Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/boxplots.rst

 The diagnostic produces a single plot:

 * A boxplot showing the distribution of the field means for each variable across the specified models and reference datasets.
+  If reference datasets are provided and the ``anomalies`` option is set to ``True``, the boxplot will show anomalies with respect to the mean of the selected reference dataset.
+  With the ``add_mean_line`` option set to ``True``, dashed lines indicating the absolute mean values will be added to the boxplots.
   Plots are saved in both PDF and PNG format.

 Example plots